Skip to main content

 • Due to varying degrees of penetrance, signs of cardiomyopathy may be absent on initial screening but develop later in life.
 Because of this, screening is often offered on an ongoing basis.

-• The consensus view of the European Society of Cardiology (see the resources list below) is that children should be referred to paediatric cardiology for clinical screening from around the age of 10, or earlier if there is a family history of childhood-onset cardiomyopathy.
-The age of predictive genomic testing is usually guided by the clinical genetics team.
+• The consensus view of the European Society of Cardiology (see the resources list below) is that children should be referred to paediatric cardiology for clinical screening from around 10 years of age, or earlier if there is a family history of childhood-onset cardiomyopathy.
+The age from which predictive testing is offered is usually guided by the clinical genetics team.

 Resources